 Warning!
-Never use a Perforce command in an out trigger that fires the same out trigger, or infinite recursion will result.
-For example, never run p4 job -o from within an out trigger script that fires on job specifications.
+Never use a Perforce command in a form-out trigger that fires the same form-out trigger, or infinite recursion will result.
+For example, never run p4 job -o from within a form-out trigger script that fires on job forms.